shakfu/llamalib/README.md

 - Learn about the internals of this popular C++/C LLM inference engine along the way.

 Given that there is a fairly mature, well-maintained and performant ctypes based wrapper provided by @abetlen's [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) project and that llm inference is gpu-driven rather than cpu-driven, this all may see quite redundant.
-Irrespective, there are some benefits to developing alternative python wrappers to `llama.cpp`:
+Nonetheless, we anticipate some benefits to using compiled wrappers:

 - Packaging benefits with respect to self-contained statically compiled extension modules.

-- There may be some incidental performance the use of compiled wrappers over the use of ctypes.
+- There may be some performance improvements in the use of compiled wrappers over the use of ctypes.

 - It may be possible to incorporate external optimizations more readily into compiled wrappers, and

-- It provides a basis for integration with other code written in a given wrapper variant.
+- It provides a basis for integration with other code written in a wrapper variant.

-- It may be useful in case one wants to de-couple the python frontend and wrapper backends to existing frameworks: that is a future development idea may be to just replace the ctypes wrapper in `llama-cpp-python` with one of compiled python wrappers and contribute it back as a PR.
+- It may be useful in case one wants to de-couple the python frontend and wrapper backends to existing frameworks: for example, it may be useful to just replace the ctypes wrapper in `llama-cpp-python` with one of compiled python wrappers and contribute it back as a PR.

 - This is the most efficient way, for me at least, to learn about the underlying technologies.